-Tipping is woven into the fabric of Mexican social culture.
+Tipping is woven into the fabric of Mexican social and trading culture.
 The tipping ritual is so commonplace that it is also plays a significant role in Mexico’s informal, cash-driven economy.

 Mexico’s tipping culture is impromptu and often spontaneous.
 Tipping is always optional although the people serving you will appreciate the small token of your appreciation in exchange for good service.

-See Also: Our guide to Tipping and Bargaining in Mexico for guidance about whom, where, when, and how much to tip in Mexico.
-The Guide to Social & Business Etiquette in Mexico is a comprehensive manual to help you navigate social and business customs in Mexico.
+Learn more by reading our guide to Tipping and Bargaining in Mexico for guidance about who, where, when, and how much to tip in Mexico.